LowPolyEllie/Project-Boss-Rush-2.5/readme.md

 - UID warning messages, they are persistent and occur every time a project is reloaded

 Stuff currently being worked on
-Ellie
-- Add a proper tank loading system
+- Add a proper tank loading system (Ellie)
-Fox
-- Add a proper state machine
+- Add the first boss (Ellie)

 Stuff to finish
 - Add a death/respawning system